monzo/progression-framework/frameworks/principles.md

 yaml: false
 ---

-Our frameworks are build around 6 principles that we hope will help make Assetz a great place to work!
+Our frameworks are built around 6 principles, those principles are:

-Those principles are:

 - 💬 Transparency
 - ✅ Quality